Ashby's Bath Grounds are the 'Jewel in the Crown' of our historic Market Town.

 - Support use of the Bath Grounds by community sports organisations provided this does not unduly interfere with enjoyment by other members of the public.

 Royal Car Park update

-The Royal Hotel car park, which was closed to public use last year, is currently being used as a depot for the contractors laying a new gas main along Tamworth Road.
+The Royal Hotel car park, which was closed to public use last year, is currently being used as a depot for the contractors laying a new gas main around Ashby.
 Unfortunately, this is not counted as a change of use and does not require new planning permission.
+They will, however, have to apply after 9 months.
 We understand that they are permitted to work on the site between 7:30am and 6:30pm.
 Full text of the District Council's response can be found here.

 Notices Erected of Intention to "Dispose" of the Bath Grounds

 Notices of the owner's intention to dispose of the Bath Grounds have been on display since March 2020.These relate to the proposed purchase of the grounds by the Town Council and are required as the Bath Grounds are designated as an Asset of Community Value.
 We understand that the Town Council has triggered the full moratorium under the notice which means any sale cannot go ahead for 6 months and enables any community group to prepare and submit a bid.
 For more information on the proposed purchase by the Town Council, see the article at the bottom of this column.
 Further details of the current ownership of the Bath Grounds can be found by following this link.